glennklockwood/limelead/content/pages/personal/about.md

 ### Biosketch

-Here's a biosketch as of April 2024:
+Here's a biosketch as of July 2025:

-> Glenn K. Lockwood is a Principal Engineer at Microsoft, where he is
+> Glenn K. Lockwood is a Principal Technical Strategist at VAST Data, where he
-> responsible for supporting Microsoft’s largest AI supercomputers through
+> applies deep expertise in HPC and AI infrastructure to help providers of HPC
+> and AI infrastructure address the demands of extreme-scale workloads.
+His
-> workload-driven systems design.
-His work has focused on applied research and
+> career has focused on applied research and development in extreme-scale and
-> development in extreme-scale and parallel computing systems for
+> parallel computing systems for high-performance computing, and he has
-> high-performance computing, and he has specific expertise in scalable
+> specific expertise in scalable architectures, performance modeling, and
-> architectures, performance modeling, and emerging technologies for I/O and
+> emerging technologies for I/O and storage.
+Prior to joining VAST, Glenn
-> storage.
-Prior to joining Microsoft, Glenn led the design of several
+> supported the design and operations some of the world's largest AI
-> large-scale storage systems, including the world’s first 30+ PB all-NVMe
+> supercomputers at Microsoft, and helped design large-scale storage systems
-> Lustre file system for the Perlmutter supercomputer at NERSC.
-He holds a Ph.D.
+> for HPC at Lawrence Berkeley National Laboratory.
+He holds a Ph.D. in
-> in Materials Science.
+> materials science from Rutgers University.

 ### Research statement